umbertogriffo/rag-chatbot/README.md

 then conduct retrieval-augmented reading.
 The most relevant sections are then used as context to generate the final answer using a local language model (LLM).
 Additionally, the chatbot is designed to remember previous interactions.
 It saves the chat history and considers the relevant context from previous conversations to provide more accurate answers.

 To deal with context overflows, we implemented two approaches:
 * `Create And Refine the Context`: synthesize a responses sequentially through all retrieved contents.
   * ![create-and-refine-the-context.png](images/create-and-refine-the-context.png)
 * `Hierarchical Summarization of Context`: generate an answer for each relevant section independently, and then hierarchically combine the answers.
   * ![hierarchical-summarization.png](images/hierarchical-summarization.png)

-> [!IMPORTANT]
-> Disclaimer: The code has been tested on `Ubuntu 22.04.2 LTS` running on a Lenovo Legion 5 Pro
-> with twenty `12th Gen Intel® Core™ i7-12700H` and an `NVIDIA GeForce RTX 3060`.
-> If you are using another Operating System or different hardware, and you can't load the models, please
-> take a look at the official CTransformers's GitHub [issue](https://github.com/marella/ctransformers/issues).

-> [!WARNING]
-> Note: it's important to note that the large language model sometimes generates hallucinations or false information.

 ## Prerequisites